hande-qmc/hande/documentation/manual/input/calcs/blocking.rst

     Optional.
 Default: false

     If true, the data for blocking analysis is collected every report loop and blocking analysis is performed on the fly while the calculation is running.
+At the end of the calculation, Estimated correlation energy and its error together with reference energy is printed to the HANDE output file.
+Zero is printed if insufficient data are collected for the blocking analysis.

 ``start_save_frequency``
     type: integer.